 - If the student stops and it is not a hesitation on a specific item, say Keep going.
-This reminder may be used as often as needed. - If the student loses his/her place, point.
+This reminder may be used as often as needed. - If the student appears confused about where to go next, point.
 This reminder may be used as often as needed.